anuragbhati01/App-Development/ToDo-app/README.md

-# Welcome to my first Todo app 👋
+# Welcome to my first React Native Project👋

-# 📝 React Native Todo App
+# 📝 Todo App

 A simple and modern **Todo App** built using **React Native** and **Expo**, powered by **Convex** as the backend and database.
 This app allows users to **add**, **update**, and **delete** tasks with a clean UI and smooth user experience.